GunslingerZach/dotfiles/README.md

 	- File bookmarks in `~/.config/shell/bm-files`
 	- Directory bookmarks in `~/.config/shell/bm-dirs`

+## supported distros

+Arch linux.
+If all goes according to plan, also parabola.

 ## Install these dotfiles and all dependencies

 until I get this finished, the process is a little harder that how Luke Smith did it